sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 #### Extending the Bash Shell Script

-From this basic starting point you can experiment with changes to the bash shell script (autostart.sh) to do more than simply logging a message to a file.
+From this basic starting point you can experiment with changes to the bash shell script (simpleAutostart.sh) to do more than simply logging a message to a file.
 For more on how to run Python or SuperCollider code from the shell script, see the following section.

 ### Real World Example (A.K.A The long version)

 _NOTE: this tutorial was tested using the 'debian-wheezy-7.2-armhf-3.8.13-bone30.img.xz' (November 23, 2013), found [here](http://www.armhf.com/index.php/download/)_

 In contrast to the bare bones method, this section aims to show how to run actual audio and sensing processes on startup.
 More specifically, by audio processes we mean jackd + sclang + scsynth, and by sensing processes we mean python + the Adafruit BBIO library.
 In addition to these processes, we will send also messages from Python to sclang using Open Sound Control (using the pyOSC library for python, build in OSC functionality of SuperCollider).
-For more detail on this see the separate [OSC Communication Tutorial](./osc.md)
+For more detail on this see the separate [OSC Communication Tutorial](./osc.md).

 #### Prerequisites

 To follow along, you will need:

 * a beaglebone black running Debian (wheezy), jack, pyOSC and SuperCollider
-(if you have not yet installed these, see the separate [installation tutorial](./installation.md)
+(if you have not yet installed these, see the separate [installation tutorial](./installation.md))
 * a USB audio sound card, similar to the one shown [here](http://www.dhgate.com/product/usb-3d-sound-card-usb-2-0-to-3d-audio-sound/151239248.html)
 * headphones or a speaker with a 3.5mm minijack input
 * a photoresistor (aka light-dependant resistor or LDR)